Data Breach Response Plan

 - Your health data from Apple Health or Health Connect

-- Your app settings and preferences
+- Your app settings and preferences (stored only on your device)

 4. Detection and Assessment